Problem Package Format

 .files Input Input available via file I/O

 Judge systems may assume that the result of running a program on a test case is deterministic.
-For any two test cases, if the contents of their .in and .args files and .files directory are equivalent, then the input of the two test cases is equivalent.
-This means that for any two test cases, if their input, output validator flags (see test data groups below) and the contents of their .ans files are equivalent, then the test cases are equivalent.
+For any two test cases, if the contents of their .in and .files directory are equivalent, as well as the args sequence in the .yaml file, then the input of the two test cases is equivalent.
+This means that for any two test cases, if their input, output validator arguments and the contents of their .ans files are equivalent, then the test cases are equivalent.
 The assumption of determinism means that a judge system could choose to reuse the result of a previous run, or to re-run the equivalent test case.

 Input

 Each test case can supply input via standard input, command-line arguments, and/or the file system.
 These options are not exclusive.
 For a test case with base name test, the file test.in is piped to the submission as standard input.
-The submission will be run with the whitespace-separated tokens in test.args as command-line arguments, if the file exists.
+The submission will be run with the args sequence defined in the test.yaml file as command-line arguments.
 Note that usually the submission's entry point, whether it be a binary or an interpreted file, will be the absolute first command line argument.
-However, there are languages such as Java where there is no initial command line argument representing the entry point.
+However, there exist languages, such as Java, where there is no initial command line argument representing the entry point.

 The directory test.files, if it exists, contains privileged data files available to the submission via file I/O. All files in this directory must be copied into the submission's working directory after compiling, but before executing the submission, possibly overwriting the compiled submission file or included data in the case of name conflicts.